 Phase 2: Project Planning

 By the end of this project initiation phase, you move into the crucial planning phase of the project.
 This involves creating detailed plans and strategies for the actual construction of the project in question.
-Key activities during the project planning include:
+Key activities during the project planning phase include:

 - Work Breakdown Structure Development: The project deliverables, tasks, and activities are described in hierarchical detail and are generally referred to as the WBS.
 This means that the organization will not miss any part of the project, and it is easy to manage resources and track progress.